ShadowJhakx98/Hextrix.ai/project_root/docs/README.md

 Project Overview

-This project implements a sophisticated AI assistant named JARVIS, integrating multiple functionalities such as real-time streaming, advanced planning, ethical reasoning, emotion tracking, and multimodal AI interactions.
-Each file in this project contributes to the overall capabilities of JARVIS, making it a powerful tool for various applications ranging from personal assistance to professional decision support.
+This project implements a sophisticated AI assistant named kairomind, integrating multiple functionalities such as real-time streaming, advanced planning, ethical reasoning, emotion tracking, and multimodal AI interactions.
+Each file in this project contributes to the overall capabilities of kairomind, making it a powerful tool for various applications ranging from personal assistance to professional decision support.

 Features